MicrosoftDocs/win32/desktop-src/shell/folderitem-isbrowsable.md

 ---
-Description: Indicates if the item can be hosted inside a browser or Windows Explorer frame. ms.assetid: 472e0906-9561-4390-a503-c5e490245ea0
+description: Indicates if the item can be hosted inside a browser or Windows Explorer frame. ms.assetid: 472e0906-9561-4390-a503-c5e490245ea0
 title: FolderItem.IsBrowsable property (Shldisp.h)
 ms.topic: reference